TryEnlight/tryenlight.github.io/_posts/2017-08-02-neural-network.md

 ### Understanding the process

 With approximately 100 billion neurons, the human brain processes data at speeds as fast as 268 mph!
-A neural network is a collection of **neurons** connected by **synapses**.
+In essence, a neural network is a collection of **neurons** connected by **synapses**.
 This collection is organized into three main layers: the input later, the hidden layer, and the output layer.
-You can have many hidden layers, which is where the term deep learning comes into play.
-An artifical neural network, there are several inputs, which are called **features**, and produce a single output, which is called a **label**.
+You can have many hidden layers, which is where the term **deep learning** comes into play.
+In an artifical neural network, there are several inputs, which are called **features**, and produce a single output, which is called a **label**.

 <img src="https://blog.kabir.ml/img/machine-learning/FeedForwardNeuralNetwork.svg" class="img">
 <div class="tr">